 Mississippi State has the mandate to provide its citizens the right to access and inspect free Mississippi public records.
 With such a large database of records, as well as the different jurisdictions that this data will fall under, retrieving the correct data can be challenging.

-Our goal here is to ensure that accurate Mississippi free state records are retrieved in a time-sensitive and efficient manner, thus taking out the intricacies of the process.
+Our goal here is to ensure that accurate free Mississippi state records are retrieved in a time-sensitive and efficient manner, thus taking out the intricacies of the process.

-Mississippi State Record Laws and Public Accessibility
+Mississippi State Record Laws & Public Accessibility

-The Mississippi State Records Act enacted in 1983 by the Mississippi legislature provides that all public records are public property and that any person has the right to inspect or obtain a copy thereof, subject to certain procedures concerning costs, time, place, and method of access.1
+The Mississippi Public Records Act enacted in 1983 by the Mississippi legislature provides that all public records are public property and that any person has the right to inspect or obtain a copy thereof, subject to certain procedures concerning costs, time, place, and method of access.1

-Therefore, in the state of Mississippi, anyone from the public does have a right to access and check Mississippi public records; moreover, no reason is required to be provided to access such said records.
+Therefore, in the state of Mississippi, anyone from the public have a right to access and check Mississippi public records; moreover, no reason is required to be provided to access such said records.
 There are also no restrictions placed in regards to the use of these records.

 When agencies and departments have not decided upon a time frame, they will have one business day to respond to any records query; they are allowed, however, to extend this to 14 days.
 The state doesn’t require requesters to public records to be state residents.